This syllabus is valid: 2017-07-24

 Main Field of Study and progress level:

-Computing Science: Second cycle, has only first-cycle course/s as entry requirements
+Computing Science: Second cycle, has second-cycle course/s as entry requirements

-Computational Science and Engineering: Second cycle, has only first-cycle course/s as entry requirements
+Computational Science and Engineering: Second cycle, has second-cycle course/s as entry requirements

 Established by: Faculty Board of Science and Technology, 2017-09-29